 The U.S. Embassy in France sponsors a variety of international exchange programs each year, in conjunction with the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
-These exchanges are designed to enhance mutual understanding between the people of the U.S. and other nations.
+These people-to-people exchanges are designed to enhance mutual understanding between the U.S. and other nations.

 - Fulbright Exchange Programs

 - Youth Ambassadors

 The 2014 Alumni Engagement Innovation Fund launches on April 1: https://alumni.state.gov/aeif.